 Building System Details

 The dovetail corner notch was by far the most common corner notch used in the log dwellings found in the mountain regions of Appalachia.
 It is a self-draining (slope of dovetail drains rain-water to exterior), self-locking timber joint that draws the corners of the building tighter as the weight of the upper logs is applied.
 Notch extensions are additional amounts of wood left on the log ends and aid in the protection of the dovetail notches from end grain deterioration.
-I allow for a 2” overhang, as that was most common in pioneer cabins.
+I allow for a 1” overhang, although this extension varied widely depending on the preference of the builder and geographic region.

 Inherent in dovetailed log construction is the fact that the corner notches are designed to bear 70-80% of the weight of the building, resulting in constant compression on the notches while ensuring that the joinery remains tight.
 In order to maintain this tight corner notch seal over the life of the structure, an optional compression-spring & thru-bolt system can be installed near the dovetail corners and is explained in further detail as you read on.
 This eliminates the well-intentioned but often misguided use of spikes in log wall assemblies, as these spikes often function in reverse order of their intended use and end up holding wall logs apart as they shrink and dry.

 Dovetailed log construction is not only characterized by the distinctively joined dovetail corners, but also the horizontal gap between each log course known as the chink space, one of the prominent characteristics in American log building.
 Historically, this chink space was filled all sorts of materials ranging from moss to wood chips, to cow manure, and plastered over with various mixtures of clay, lime, straw or horse hair.
 Materials and solutions evolved over the years to include wire lath nailed to the logs and coated with a cement/clay mix.
-Today, there are many flexible, rubber-like chinking compounds on the market designed specifically for log homes to accommodate log movement.
+Today, there are many synthetic, flexible chinking compounds (that have the look and feel of mortar) on the market designed specifically for log homes to accommodate log movement.
 Some well known companies with excellent product lines and informative catalogs that have been around a while include www.sashco.com, www.permachink.com, and www.sansin.com.
 Another excellent source for many other log home products is a catalog put out by Schroeder Log Home Supply www.loghelp.com.
 Not only do they carry many products relevant to log construction, but there are also useful how-to write-ups concerning the application of chinking, interior/exterior stains, etc.

 The chink joint in the dovetail log system averages about 2” to more closely resemble log cabins of the past.
 The underside of each log is grooved (¾”x ¾”) along both edges to accept a 3/8” strip of rigid spline board.
 The top of the log has a beveled edge onto which the bottom of the spline is nailed.
 This spline board is angled out and down, allowing the chink joint to effectively shed rain.
 Synthetic chinking compound is then applied over the spline board to complete the exterior chinking process.
 This forms a weather-tight seal, while still being flexible enough to stretch to accommodate the expansion/contraction cycles common to heavy timber structures.